kazurayam/BrowserMobProxyInKatalonStudio/README.md

 ## What's this

-Here I would show you a runnable Katalon Studio project enabled by BrowserMob Proxy to make a HAR file.
+Here I would show you a runnable Katalon Studio project empowered by BrowserMob Proxy to make a HAR file.

 You can download the zip of the project from the [Releases](https://github.com/kazurayam/BrowserMobProxyInKatalonStudio/releases/) page.
 You want to download the zip; unzip it; open the project with your local Katalon Studio; run  the "Test Suite/TS1"; when it  finished you will find `sample.har` file is created in the project folder.